 Below is a sample itinerary which is subject to change as more details on the workshop develop.

-Participants arrive at a “to be determined” location and are free to explore the area on their own.
-A few hours before sunset we will meet to introduce the group, talk a bit about the workshop, and go out to shoot our first sunset.
+Participants arrive at in Cannon Beach and are free to explore the area on their own.
+A few hours before sunset we will meet over dinner to introduce the group, talk a bit about the workshop, and go out to shoot our first sunset.
 Then we turn you loose to get a good night’s sleep.

 An early wake up call ensures we’ll be at our first beach and shooting when the sun rises.
-Then it’ll be a beach-blitz day: from sunrise to sunset we’ll be covering the absolute best and most beautiful beaches in the central to northern stretches of the Oregon coast.
-Some of our absolute favorite beaches, such as Thor’s Well, Cannon Beach, Cape Kiwanda, and Seal Rocks, reside in this section of coast.
+Then it’ll be a beach-blitz day: from sunrise to sunset we’ll be covering the absolute best and most beautiful beaches in the northern stretches of the Oregon coast.
+Some of our absolute favorite beaches include Cannon Beach, Ecola State Park, Indian Beach, Hug Point, the Neahkahnie Cliffs, Rockaway Beach, and more.
+If weather permits, we’ll do some star photography bright and early this day at the wreck of the Peter Iredale before sunrise.
 Of course there will be breaks scheduled so we can rest, get something to eat, and recharge our batteries.
-After the sun goes down we’ll have an informal discussion of post-processing and digital workflow.
+After the sun goes down we’ll have an optional image critique session where even if you don’t want to share your images, you can learn from others’ critiques.
 But we don’t want to keep you guys up too late, because the next day we’re back at it.

 This workshop is organized to take advantage of the best and most interesting locations the Oregon coast has to offer.
 However, the exact itinerary and places we visit may change depending on the group and weather conditions.